Whose Fault Is It Anyways?

 Defenses to Fault Grounds

 A. Recrimination.
-This defense can be raised by one spouse when both spouses are guilty of bad conduct.
+One spouse can raise this defense when both are guilty of immoral conduct.
 The prime example is when both spouses are guilty of adultery.

 B. Condonation.
-Condonation means that the innocent spouse forgave the guilty spouse and has resumed cohabitation and/or sexual relations with the guilty spouse.
+Condonation means that the innocent spouse forgave the guilty and has resumed cohabitation and sexual relations with the guilty spouse.
 Yes, having sex with your guilty spouse is a form of forgiveness.

 C. Connivance.
-This defense can be raised by the guilty spouse when the "innocent" spouse actually consented and/or encouraged the the bad conduct.
-For example, if you encourage your spouse to have an extramarital affair, you cannot turn around and file for divorce based on adultery.
+The guilty spouse can raise this defense when the "innocent" spouse consented and encouraged the lousy conduct.
+For example, if you encourage your spouse to have an extramarital affair, you cannot file for divorce based on adultery.

 Frequently Asked Questions